 |To be counted, ballot must be received by||Election Day

 You can track the status of your ballot and confirm that it was received and counted.

 If you have not received voting materials in time, download and print an emergency ballot called the Federal Write-In Absentee Ballot, or FWAB.
 The ballot will have blanks for you to write your choices.
-Your write-in ballot must be postmarked on or before Election Day (August 11, 2020) and received by your county by the day before the county canvass, which may take place on the second or third day following the election.
+Your write-in ballot must be postmarked on or before Election Day (November 3, 2020) and received by your county within the next seven calendar days (November 10).

 Do I need a witness to certify my ballot?

 No. Minnesota allows military voters and voters living abroad to self-certify their absentee ballot.

 Yes.
 You can choose to have voting materials sent by email, mail or fax.
 If you receive materials by email, you must print them.
 You cannot return your ballot by email or fax.